cucapra/opal/docs/lang.md

 First, call `ctx.explore` to fork many different worlds, each with a different "candidate value":

-    let worlds = ctx.explore(domain, candidate => function* (ctx) {
+    let worlds = ctx.explore(domain, candidate => async function (ctx) {
       // ... do something with `candidate` ...
     });

 Pass the set of possibilities to search as the `domain` parameter.
 (The domain may be infinite, as long as you don't plan on exploring it exhaustively!)
 The `explore` function returns a set of worlds, one for each candidate.

 Next, you'll want to choose the best world according to some criterion.
 This is where weights come in: in the hypothetical code, set a weight indicating the "quality" of the candidate.
-You can call `yield *ctx.minimize` to choose the world that minimizes that weight:
+You can call `await ctx.minimize` to choose the world that minimizes that weight:

-    let selected: World = yield* ctx.minimize(worlds, weight[, limit]);
+    let selected: World = await ctx.minimize(worlds, weight[, limit]);

 Pass the set of worlds from an `explore` call, a weight, and (optionally) a maximum number of worlds to try before giving up.
 (You'll definitely want to use `limit` if your domain is infinite.)
 The function returns the world in which `weight` is smallest.
 You then might want to `commit` that "winning" world.